 Salt – Regular or sea salt are both good in this keto custard recipe.

-Vanilla – This gives the keto vanilla custard a very unique and rich flavor.
+Vanilla – This gives the recipe a very unique and rich flavor.

 Nutmeg – Sprinkled on the top gives the ketogenic egg custard a complementary flavor that in my opinion is essential for the full flavor of the desert.